Kidd Jordan: Biography

-On November 7, 2010, Kidd Jordan was Inducted into The Louisiana Music Hall Of Fame in an event at Montrele's Bistro in New Orleans.
+On November 7, 2010, Jordan was Inducted into The Louisiana Music Hall Of Fame in an event at Montrele's Bistro in New Orleans.

 In 2011, the television series Treme featured a track from Palm of Soul, "Last of the Chicken Wings."
 Jordan later made a brief appearance in Treme.

-Jordan's son Kent Jordan (de) is a jazz flautist.
+Jordan died on April 7, 2023, at the age of 87.
+He had seven children, all of whom he taught music to.
+His son Kent Jordan is a jazz flautist and another son, Marlon Jordan, is a jazz trumpeter.
+His daughter Stephanie Jordan is a jazz vocalist and another, Rachel Jordan, is a classical violinist.